FOREWORD BY THE RECTOR

 Head of Department (Acting) : Divinity

 A-Level English is a Literature course.
 Language is not formally studied but good style and clear expression are needed and Language errors are corrected in essay work.
 We study eight texts ranging from Shakespeare up to the twentieth century.

-Candidates write four papers, all at the end of the A-Level year.
+Candidates write four papers, two (papers 3 & 4) at AS level in V Form and two (papers 5 & 6) in VI form at A2 level.
 The choice of texts covers all three literary genres: drama, poetry and prose.
 Texts range from reasonably easy to difficult.

 The English Department accepts most candidates who wish to study A-Level English.
 A pass in Language is essential, and literature must have been studied to an acceptable level.
 If you do not enjoy reading or if you find writing difficult, do not attempt this course.

 Almost anything.
 English will help you with most other subjects where copious notes are needed – one’s expression improves and insight and perception are developed.

 WHAT CAN YOU DO WITH AN A-LEVEL ENGLISH PASS?

 With one or two other subjects it gains one entry into University.
 It is useful in any general Bachelor of Arts course and is crucial for LAW and very helpful in ACCOUNTS or JOURNALISM – TEACHING, too.